GoThereGit/EvaHan/README.md

 All data is presented in image-text pairs and stored in JSON files with multiple encoding formats.
 The specific format is shown in Table 1.

 ##  Table 1.
-Ancient Chinese OCR Corpus Example
+Examples of Ancient Chinese OCR Corpus

 | picture | text |
 |---------|------|